What You Will Learn

 Strong physical and cyber access controls are at the heart of any good cybersecurity program.
-During day 2 we move beyond the "what" of CIP compliance to understanding the "why" and the "how."
-Firewalls, proxies, gateways, IDS and more - learn where and when they help and learn practical implementations to consider and designs to avoid.
-Physical protections include more than fences and you'll learn about the strengths and weaknesses of common physical controls and monitoring schemes.
+On day 2 we move beyond the what of CIP compliance to understanding the why and the how.
+Firewalls, proxies, gateways, IDS, and more - you'll learn where and when they help as well as practical implementations to consider and designs to avoid.
+Physical protection includes more than fences, and you'll learn about the strengths and weaknesses of common physical controls and monitoring schemes.
 Labs will re-inforce the learnings throughout the day and will introduce architecture review and analysis, firewall rules, IDS rules, compliance evidence demonstration, and physical security control reviews.

 - CIP-005: Electronic Security Perimeter(s)

 - External Routable Communication and Electronic Access Points